Milan San Siro Stadium Tickets and Visits

 Book the San Siro tour

-How to book the tour of San Siro
+How to book the San Siro tour?

 The best advice when booking the easy tour is to trust the official channels.
 On the Hellotickets website you will be able to book this experience in a very easy way and for only 30 euros.

 Buying a ticket is very simple: just select the date, indicate the number of tickets and make the payment.
-These tours take place every day but there are exceptions.
+These tours take place every day, but there are exceptions.

 On match days or in the case of concerts (a very common eventuality during the summer) the opening is shorter or the tours do not take place.
 With your digital tickets you can enter the stadium directly on the day you have selected in your booking without having to wait in line at the ticket office.